Feature Photo: Nick contador, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons

 #6 – The Green Manalishi (With the Two Prong Crown)

 “The Green Manalishi (With the Two Prong Crown)” was released as a non-album single in 1970.
-This beautifully ominous song demonstrated how talented Peter Green was as a singer-songwriter.
+This beautifully ominous song demonstrated Peter Green’s talent as a singer-songwriter.
 This was his final hit while still part of Fleetwood Mac’s lineup.
-At the time, Green looked at money as representing the devil.
-This was expressed in the song as Green’s experience from a dream about a green dog influenced the lyrics he came up with.
+At the time, Green saw money as the devil.
+This was expressed in the song, as Green’s dream about a green dog influenced the lyrics he wrote.

-At the time, Peter Green developed a strong criticism against money and how it’s been the root of evil practices carried out by people he felt should know better.
-Shortly after this song was released, he left Fleetwood Mac as it was clear he was no longer on the same path as his bandmates.
+At the time, Peter Green developed a strong criticism against money and how it has been the root of evil practices carried out by people he felt should know better.
+Shortly after this song was released, he left Fleetwood Mac, as it was clear he was no longer on the same path as his bandmates.
 Over time, the popularity of “The Green Manalishi” inspired upcoming recording artists such as Judas Priest to develop their own version.

 #5 – Rattlesnake Shake

 Released from the 1969 album Then Play On, Fleetwood Mac’s Peter Green sang as the lead vocalist to a tune that became a crowd-pleasing favorite.
 “Rattlesnake Shake” was released as a single in the US, hoping it would become a hit.
-Unfortunately, it failed to chart then and was followed with “Oh Well,” which was already a hit in the UK.
-This was a song that featured Green singing about masturbation as a means to deal with the blues.
-In 1981, it was re-released as a remastered version as Peter Green returned as a recording artist.
-This time, “Rattlesnake Shake” finally earned a place on the music charts, namely on the US Billboard Mainstream Rock chart.
-It peaked as high as number thirty.
+Unfortunately, it failed to chart then and was followed by “Oh Well,” which was already a hit in the UK.
+In 1981, it was re-released in remastered form, with Peter Green returning as a recording artist.
+This time, “Rattlesnake Shake” finally earned a place on the US Billboard Mainstream Rock chart.
+It peaked at number thirty.

 If there were a signature song belonging to Peter Green, “Man of the World” would be it.
 Whether part of the Fleetwood Mac lineup or on his own, this was unmistakably Green’s swan song as a performer.
-Released in 1969, it became a number-two hit on the UK Singles Chart and in Norway.
+Released in 1969, it became a number-two hit in the UK and Norway.
 On the Irish Singles Chart, it peaked as high as number five.
 It was at least a top twenty hit in the Netherlands, South Africa, and Sweden.
-It was eventually released as a single in the US in 1976 but didn’t make a chart appearance then.
+It was eventually released as a single in the US in 1976, but didn’t chart then.

 However, it became a fan favorite and an all-time timeless classic.
 In many ways, “Man of the World” felt like an autobiography coming straight from Green.
 At the time of recording, he was already dealing with a mental illness that was amplified by drug abuse.
 However, nobody knew exactly what was going on with Green until he was finally diagnosed with schizophrenia shortly after he left Fleetwood Mac.